curtismu7/Master-Flow/terraform/README.md

 Update the `terraform.tfvars` file for your environment.
 For the default experience, you will not need to modify anything below the DaVinci header.

-The following variables must be set for your environment: admin_client_id      - The client id from the worker app in your Administrators environment created in [Prerequisites](#prerequisites). admin_client_secret  - The client secret from the worker app in your Administrators environment created in [Prerequisites](#prerequisites). admin_environment_id - The environment ID of the Administrators environment. region               - Options are `AsiaPacific` `Canada` `Europe` and `NorthAmerica` license_name         - Likely `INTERNAL` admin_user_id        - The id of your admin account within the Administrators environment.
-This can be found on the API tab of your user. dv_admin_username    - The username of your admin account within the Administrators environment. dv_admin_password    - The password of your admin account within the Administrators environment. organization_id      - The id of your PingOne organization
+The following variables must be set for your environment: admin_client_id      - The client id from the worker app in your Administrators environment created in [Prerequisites](#prerequisites). \
+admin_client_secret  - The client secret from the worker app in your Administrators environment created in [Prerequisites](#prerequisites). \
+admin_environment_id - The environment ID of the Administrators environment. \
+region               - Options are `AsiaPacific` `Canada` `Europe` and `NorthAmerica` \
+license_name         - Likely `INTERNAL` \
+admin_user_id        - The id of your admin account within the Administrators environment.
+This can be found on the API tab of your user. \
+dv_admin_username    - The username of your admin account within the Administrators environment. \
+dv_admin_password    - The password of your admin account within the Administrators environment. \
+organization_id      - The id of your PingOne organization. \

 <details>
 <summary>Additional variables</summary>